mrkkrp/dot-emacs/README.md

 Thanks to all Emacs developers, GNU team and all the people who hack Emacs and publish their code so others can use it.
 The whole thing is something you can contribute to, improve it and help other by doing so.
-This is truly exiting.

 ## Features